fpereiracalvo/fjv-modules/README.md

 }
 ```

-As you see.
-It's possible run the module factory even inside an other module.
+As you can see.
+It's possible run the module factory even inside an other module with another assembly or assemblies with new modules group.

+Enjoy!